codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

   );
 ```

-> The password needs to be saved to DB in Bcrypt format.
-I have used an online tool to Bcrypt the password with 4 rounds.

-### Create tables for users, groups, group authorities and group members
+**Create tables for users, groups, group authorities and group members**

 Let's create tables to hold the users and groups details in embedded h2 db by providing the DDL scripts which runs during server startup.